karmstr7/group-event-scheduler/README.md

 #### How to use
 Begin by clicking the "Schedule a Meeting" button to provide either - the username and password of your Google account
        - or the username of another Google user to allow the app's access to Google Calendar contents.
-The app only stores the begin and end times of a user's events in their calendar, it does not store anything else beyond the time intervals.
-Then, a pop-up will appear to ask you to confirm granting permission, or signal to wait for permission to be granted.
-Multiple calendars from any number of Google accounts can be added, at anytime.
+The app only stores the begin and end times of a calendar event, it does not store any other data beyond the time intervals.
+A pop-up will appear to ask you to confirm granting permission, or signal to wait for permission to be granted.
+Multiple calendars of any number of Google accounts can be added, at anytime.
 Once a schedule has been created, it is stored in the database and it is linked to a session ID.
 Others may access the unique schedule by using its session ID.

 #### Technical stack
 - Languages: Python, MongoDB, JavaScript, HTML, CSS, make